curtis-stone/Expense-Tracker/README.md

 # Expense-Tracker
-Make it simple to keep track of your bank account by using these methods
+Make it simple to keep track of your bank account by using these JavaScript methods

 //primary account object
 let myAccount = {